 Perhaps a tragedy happened to someone close to you and you feel guilty that you could have done something to stop the tragedy from occurring-that guilt feeling should also be dropped off; some circumstances are beyond your control.
 However, if you actually did something wrong then there is real guilt.

 It is a state of humiliation or disgrace.
-Shame is the low or negative estimate of others projected to our minds.
+Shame is the low or negative estimate of others projected into our minds.
 Guilt is the negative or corruptible evaluation of ourselves or behavior trapped within us.
 Shame and guilt produce anger, worry, fear, low self-worth, and depression.

 Guilt and shame affect your physiology as people inflicted with them usually cower and tend to hide from glaring eyes.
 Their walk and bearing lack confidence; guilt and shame breed self-consciousness.